 If the latestNotify attribute is set, the Originator shall assign Event Category parameter of value "latest" of the notifications generated pertaining to the subscription created.

-Step 2.4 Check the batching notifications policy:
+Step 2.4 Check the batching notifications policy and the rateLimit attribute:

 See details in oneM2M TS-0001 [6], clause 10.2.10.7.